-Career tracks make it easier for reports and their managers to set development plans.
+Competency matrices make it easier for reports and their managers to set growth plans.
 But using them at a 50-person company versus a 2,000-person company comes with a different set of considerations.
-At fast-growing companies, individuals might need to embody the behaviors that, at larger companies, could be attributed across multiple levels.
+At fast-growing companies, individuals might need to embody the behaviors that, at larger companies, might be attributed across multiple levels.
 That is, startup employees are often generalists and need to wear multiple hats.
-As companies grow, employees tend to become more specialized - making it necessary to build additional levels and nuance to your career tracks.
+As companies grow, employees tend to become more specialized - making it necessary to build additional levels and nuance to the matrix.

-Teams should revisit their career tracks once a year to ensure they're still relevant to employees' actual work.
-One approach would be to ask managers to review career tracks with their reports in a one-on-one meeting, ensuring that the competencies and descriptions listed match reality.
+Teams should revisit their matrices once a year to ensure they're still relevant to employees' actual work.
+One approach would be to ask managers to review matrices with their reports in a one-on-one meeting, ensuring that the competencies and descriptions listed match reality.
 Leveraging technology can make this easier.
-Lattice Grow empowers employees and their managers to pull up career tracks on demand, helping facilitate those conversations.
-It also comes with pre-built career track templates for both small and large companies, so HR teams can pivot their approach to development as the company scales.
+Lattice Grow empowers employees and their managers to pull up matrices on demand, helping facilitate those conversations.
+It also comes with pre-built matrix templates for both small and large companies, so HR teams can pivot their approach to development as the company scales.